datarttu/hfp-dump-loader/README.md

 Run `python list.py --help` for more help.

-*For the time being, `csv/VehiclePosition` is hard-coded in the app, but choosing different datasets might be supported later if needed.
+- *`csv/VehiclePosition` is set in the YAML configuration, there are some other dataset types as well.*
-Filtering by date range would also be useful, but unfortunately the Azure Blob Storage API does not have a method for that (other than filtering by filename prefix), so in most cases fetching the complete list would be necessary anyway.*
+- *Filtering by date range would also be useful, but unfortunately the Azure Blob Storage API does not have a method for that (other than filtering by filename prefix), so in most cases fetching the complete list would be necessary anyway.*

 ### Download a dataset